 On October 25, 2022, we completed a registered direct offering of 3,275,153 shares of the Company's common stock at \$2.085 per share and warrants to purchase up to an aggregate of 3,275,153 shares of common stock in a concurrent private placement priced at-the-market under Nasdaq rules.
 In a separate concurrent private placement transaction, the Company offered and sold pre-funded warrants to purchase an aggregate of 1,875,945 shares of common stock.
 The warrants are immediately exercisable at an exercise price of \$1.96 per share and will expire on the fifth anniversary of the closing date.
 Each pre-funded warrant had a purchase price of \$2.08499, is immediately exercisable at an exercise price of \$0.00001 per share and will not expire until exercised in full.
 The registered direct offering and private placements resulted in total gross proceeds of approximately \$10.7 million with net proceeds to the Company of approximately \$9.6 million after deducting estimated offering expenses.
-During the three months ended March 31, 2023, 355,235 shares of our pre-funded warrants were converted into 355,235 shares of our common stock.
+During the six months ended June 30, 2023, 355,235 shares of our pre-funded warrants were converted into 355,235 shares of our common stock.
+There were no pre-funded warrants exercised during the three months ended June 30, 2023.